TomSumner28/merchant-data/README.md

 Deploying `index.html` and `dashboard.html` to a service such as Vercel will give you a read-only preview of the interface without any back‑end.

-For example, the repository includes a `vercel.json` configuration so the contents can be hosted on Vercel without Next.js.
-Deployment will serve `index.html` and `dashboard.html` directly.
+For a simple design preview the repository includes a `vercel.json` file that serves the static HTML only.
+If you want the full Flask back‑end in Vercel, replace that configuration with one that builds `app/main.py` using the Vercel Python runtime and sets the environment variables above so the Google Sheet is loaded.

 ## Limitations